ryanfortner/ryanfortner.github.io/docs/reference/c-programming.md

 # C Programming
 This is my page for posting code snippets from the C language.
+Want to see more examples?
+Visit my [Learning-C repo](https://github.com/ryanfortner/Learning-C).
 ### Hello World
 Every programmer's first program.
 ```c